 3 Steps to Successful Product Concept Testing

 In the 1950’s, Ford invested $350 million ($3.1 billion in today’s rates) in the Edsel.
-The company ran consumer polls, but managers ignored the research.
+The company ran consumer polls, but managers ignored the product research.
 Instead, they ran a hype-filled marketing campaign.
 When the product launched, even its revolutionary features like Teletouch transmission and electronic controls were not enough to save it.
 The Edsel was discontinued four years after release and Ford ended up losing $350 million.

 According to McKinsey, fifty percent of product launches fail to hit business targets.
 Fortunately, many of these fails can be alleviated by testing and perfecting product concepts.
 Concept testing is validating your product concept with your target market prior to launch.
 This can include anything from messaging around your product to key features or ideas.
 It helps you identify the effectiveness of your concepts, messaging and advertising, the concept strengths and weaknesses, and the alignment with your brand.